Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

 **For Pico-8**

-To exit the system, hit the Start button then Option then select Shutdown.
+To exit the system, hit the Start button then Option then select Shutdown or hit Select+Start.

 **For PPSSPP (PSP emulator)**